chandantp/scala_challenges/zsearch/README.md

 - This application is written using Scala
 - The app has a menu based interface
 - To search, using menus choose 'collection' and 'field' and enter search key
-- To match empty fields, use '#null#' as search key
+- To match empty fields, use empty string as search key

 Assumptions
 -----------
-- Only org.id, user.id, ticket.id fields are mandatory
+- Only '_id' fields are mandatory
+- All other fields are optional
+- Unique fields = '_id', 'external_id', 'url', 'phone' & 'email'
 - Search is NOT case sensitive

 Dependencies